-The way I see it it is not, technology is not developing as fast as we often tend to think.
+The way I see it—it is not; technology is not developing as fast as we often think it is.
 Much of the Internet is still based on the original protocols set in place in the late eighties and early nineties.
-Email for example, still in use the same way with zero improvement in efficiency or security over the last 3–4 decades.
-Collaborative work still in infancy, still stuck in browsers.
-There is no platform independent application environment where high performance complex softwares can thrive in the cloud, Java Applet and Flash tried it, and failed.
+Email for example, is still in use the same way with zero improvement in efficiency or security over the last 3–4 decades, other than some band-aid solutions like SPF, DKIM, DMARK etc. Collaborative work is still in infancy, still stuck in browsers.
+There is no platform-independent application-environment where high performance complex softwares can thrive in the cloud; Java Applet and Flash tried it, and failed.
 There is no better replacement yet that can take a complex software online.
-Google Docs, Sheets etcetera are fantastic yet quite primitive.
+Google Docs, Sheets etcetera are fantastic, yet quite primitive to be honest.

 There is no sign of other parts of the computer going to the cloud either, the operating systems are still pretty much in the local disks.

 Much of the idea of “cloud computing” is yet to go that far even after two decades of progress, while the phrase is changing its meaning gradually, it now focuses more on servers and CDNs rather than individual collaborations.
 Still collaborating on a simple video editing project or a graphic design work on a computer is a nightmare, there is no editing tool that works well over the Internet, whereas video editing and other design works are tasks that require frequent feedback and collaboration.
 Meanwhile, softwares as complex as ArchiCAD BIM had a realtime collaboration service back in 2008!
 We designed a project where my colleagues were assigned to design and model different zones and floors of the same building’s virtual model over the LAN, everyone worked realtime in 3D and drawings in the same file.